 Qualifying Report: Honda Indy Grand Prix of Alabama

-The race will be televised on the NBC Sports Network starting at 3 p.m.
+Teams will have a 30-minute warm-up tomorrow morning.
+The Honda Indy Grand Prix of Alabama will be broadcast live on the NBC Sports Network starting at 4 p.m.
 ET.